isomerpages/isomerpages-boa/_register/application-forms.md

 **C) Professional Interview under Section 15(2)(c) of the Architects Act**

-Applicant must have, after obtaining his qualifications:
+Applicant must have, after obtaining his/her qualifications:
 (i)	acquired not less than 10 years of such practical experience in architectural work as may be recognised by the Board;
 (ii)	received any commendation or award at any international architectural event, or from any professional body whose architectural degree or qualification is recognised by the Board.